 What can we do?

 Some politically related activity could be fine, such as writing letters to the editor of a newspaper condemning sinful activities or voicing our opinion on laws that would censor true believers.
 If a church is being publicly persecuted, it would be good for its members to protest those unjust laws publicly, such as when a government jails a church's ministers or members for obeying God instead of men (Acts 4:19, 5:29).
-Instead, however, of trying to change politics through a vote, Christians should have these goals.

 Should Christians vote?
 Believers ought not to waste their time and energies on trying to fix a dying world through the ballot box.
 Our heavenly Father wants us to dedicate ourselves solely to worshipping Him in spirit and truth, instead of incrementally trying to improve a system Satan dominates (2Corinthians 4:4).
 Our goal should be to proclaim to the world what are God's solutions to man's problems.